gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Algebra ##

 * **Topics in Algebra** by *I. N. Herstein*: For an introduction to group theory, though the notations are a bit outdated.
 Especially see the three different proofs of Sylow's theorems.
 Also has a good selection of exercises.
 To have a better understanding of Cayley's theorem, see Fraleigh's "A First Course in Abstract Algebra".
-* **Linear Algebra** by *Friedberg, Insel and Spence*: Use third edition, 1999 reprint to avoid typos.
-It is a good book to learn basic stuff.
+* **Linear Algebra** by *Friedberg, Insel and Spence*: To avoid typos, use 1999 reprint of the third edition It is a good book to learn basic stuff.
 * **Abstract Algebra** by *Dummit and Foote*: For an introduction to ring theory, modules over PID, field theory and Galois theory.
 Has lots of solved examples.
 * **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
 Really helpful for someone planning to read Hartshorne's book "Algebraic Geometry".
 A more gentle introductory book is by N. S. Gopala Krishnan.
 * **Representation Theory of Finite Groups** by *Martin Burrow*: Must read the introduction to the first chapter.
 Notations are a bit outdated, but not as [bad](https://math.stackexchange.com/a/192728) as in Gordon James and Martin Liebeck's book "Representation and Characters of Groups".

 ## Analysis ##

+* **Calculus I, II, III** by *Jerrold E. Marsden and Alan Weinstein*:  These books are old fashioned version of Calculus 1, 2 and 3 \.
+The books are available <a href="https://aimath.org/textbooks/approved-textbooks/marsden-weinstein/" target="_blank">here</a>.
 * **Foundations of Analysis** by *E. Landau*: Fantastic short book.
 I learned about Peano axioms from this book.
 Terry Tao's book "Analysis I" also starts with a similar discussion.
-* **Introduction to Real Analysis** by *Bartle and Sherbert*: A very nice introduction to epsilon-delta framework.
+* **Introduction to Real Analysis** by *Bartle and Sherbert*: A very nice introduction to concepts like countability and epsilon-delta method.
+Focus is to rigorously prove the stuff learned in Calculus I and II.
 Lots of examples and good exercises.
 Also compares improper Riemann integration with Lebesgue integration (pros and cons).
 * **Topology of Metric Spaces** by *S. Kumaresan*: Discusses various useful inequalitites needed in analysis and helps us see the importance of metric space structure in real analysis.
 Also have a look at the book "The Cauchy-Schwarz Master Class" by J. Michael Steele.
 * **Lebesgue Integration On Euclidean Space** by *Frank Jones*: An introductory text on mesaure theory.
 If you find this book boring, spend some time on the first three chapters of Folland's book "Real Analysis: Modern Techniques and Their Applications".
 * **Functions of One Complex Variable** by *J. B. Conway*: I really like the proofs given in this book (Runge's theorem, Mittag-Leffler's theorem and Weierstrass factorization theorem), though I feel that it is a tough book for beginners.
 Section III.3 briefly discusses Mobius transformations which is very important.
 There are many better books in the market like the one by Bak and Newman, or Sasane and Sasane (which give much more importance to contour integration and residue theorem applications).
 * **Introduction to Topology and Modern Analysis** by *G. F. Simmons*: This book should be renamed as "An Introduction to Functional Analysis".
 * **Differential Equations** by *S. L. Ross*: Nothing special, any other text like Simmons and Krantz's book "Differential Equations: Theory - Technique and Practice" is also good.

-*I don't know about a good introductory book on numerical analysis.*
+*I never came across a good introductory book on numerical analysis.*

 ## Topology ##